HemantKhuspe/Prediction-Using-Unsupervised-ML-Iris-Dataset/README.md

 In this repository I used K-Means Clustering to make clusters of Iris data on their features.

-For more information about K-Means Clustering you can refe this (https://towardsdatascience.com/k-means-clustering-algorithm-applications-evaluation-methods-and-drawbacks-aa03e644b48a).
+For more information about K-Means Clustering you can refer this (https://towardsdatascience.com/k-means-clustering-algorithm-applications-evaluation-methods-and-drawbacks-aa03e644b48a).

 Code of K-Means Clustering of Iris Dataset
 To understand this repository follow the below steps:

-First Clone, Fork or Download this repository or you can run Task2Colab.ipynb on Google Colab.
+First Clone, Fork or Download this repository or you can run Kmeansclustering.ipynb on Google Colab.

 The dataset used is (https://bit.ly/3kXTdox).

-Now, you can run Task2.ipynb or Task2Colab.ipynb file locally or online.

 I used inbuild Scikit Learn libraries of K-Means clustering.